 - 1.1 Academic Integrity is integral to studying at University and a guiding principle of academic life.
-At its most basic, academic integrity describes acting with honesty and responsibility in one's own Academic Work (which throughout these Regulations means work undertaken for formative and summative assessments, your academic practice and your academic working relations with others).
-Maintaining academic integrity therefore requires: - 1.1.1 Appropriately acknowledging all sources of information drawn upon in your own Academic Work according to the citation and referencing practices of the discipline within which you are working; - 1.1.2 Never seeking to obtain unfair advantage for yourself or another in any form of academic assessment or examination; - 1.1.3 Always presenting accurate data and information in your Academic Work; - 1.1.4 Declaring when you have used Academic Work for which you have previously obtained credit in another academic context but only with the University's permission and using appropriate citation; - 1.1.5 Complying with the ethical requirements for the research projects that you undertake, including the University Ethics Policy; and - 1.1.6 Complying with and undertaking your research responsibly, following all necessary regulatory, legal and professional obligations.
+At its most basic, Academic Integrity describes acting with honesty and responsibility in one's own academic work (which throughout these Regulations means work undertaken for formative and summative assessments, your academic practice and your academic working relations with others).
+Maintaining Academic Integrity therefore requires: - 1.1.1 Appropriately acknowledging all sources of information drawn upon in your own academic work according to the citation and referencing practices of the discipline within which you are working; - 1.1.2 Never seeking to obtain unfair advantage for yourself or another in any form of academic assessment or examination; - 1.1.3 Collaborating with others when appropriate but knowing when you need to produce your own, independent work; - 1.1.4 Never obtaining unauthorised external assistance in the creation of work that you submit for assessment; - 1.1.5 Always presenting accurate data and information in your academic work; - 1.1.6 Declaring when you have used academic work that you have previously submitted in another academic context and using it only with the University's permission and appropriate citation;

+- 1.1.7 Complying with the ethical requirements for the research projects that you undertake, including the University Ethics Policy; and - 1.1.8 Complying with and undertaking your research responsibly, following all necessary regulatory, legal and professional obligations.

-Although maintaining academic integrity provides the central focus of these Regulations, the majority of information provided relates to failure to maintain (i.e., breaches of) academic integrity.
+Although maintaining Academic Integrity provides the central focus of these Regulations, the majority of information provided relates to failure to maintain (i.e., breaches of) Academic Integrity.